 All assets and liabilities have been classified as current or non-current as per the Company's operating cycle and other criteria set out in the Schedule III of the Act.
 Operating cycle is the time between the acquisition of resources / assets for processing and their realisation in cash and cash equivalents.
-Based on the nature of products / services and the time between the acquisition of assets for processing and their realisation in cash and cash equivalents, the Company has ascertained its operating cycle as 12 months.
+Based on the nature of products / services and the time between the acquisition of assets for processing and their realisation in cash and cash equivalents.
+Based on the nature of products , the Company has ascertained its operating cycle as 12 months.